AnubhavBhatla/maya-cache/README.md

 This repository contains the artifact for evaluating the results of the Maya Cache paper from ISCA'24.
 Follow the steps below to generate the results from the paper:

+> [!WARNING]
+> We have discovered a bug in the implementation of the PRINCE cipher for both Mirage and Maya.
+Please note that the current configurations are functioning correctly.
+However, changing the configuration may lead to unexpected behavior.
+This is not due to a security vulnerability in either design but rather a result of the buggy cipher code.
+If needed, please replace our implementation with any other publicly available lightweight cipher implementation.

 ------------------

 ## Obtain the code